demeter-run/fabric/adrs/001-organization-payments.md

 ## Context

-Currently, when a user creates a new account, an organization and a project are created by default.
-The organization will be used to link all projects and payment settings.
+In the current Demeter platform, it is necessary to create an organization to link projects and users.

 ## Decision